fderepas/unix_memo/ollama.md

 ollama run llama3.1
 ```

 A prompt appears.
-If we ask "Write a bash script which asks for numbers and returns a sorted version if the numbers" the answer generated locally without an internet connection is:
+If we ask "Write a bash script which asks for numbers and returns a sorted version of the numbers" the answer generated locally without an internet connection is:

 ```bash
 #!/bin/bash